 MRGCD uses its tax money to maintain the various dams, levees, and channels in the district.
 Some of the money goes toward recreation.
 In the Albuquerque area alone, there are more than 300 miles of paths along irrigation channels for hiking and biking.
 MRGCD also helped establish the Nature Center State Park, Tingley Beach Park, and the Rio Grande Valley State Park by providing land.

-In 2021, MRGCD had to delay startup of irrigation to April as the district is in debt to Texas for 100,000 acre feet of water to Elephant Butte where, by legal compact, Texas water begins.
+Recently, MRGCD has had to delay startup of irrigation to April as the district is in debt to Texas for 100,000 acre feet of water to Elephant Butte where, by legal compact, Texas water begins.
 El Vado dam is the main storage place for MRGCD water.
-The dam needs some repairs to get it back to full capacity and these won’t begin until 2026.
-MRGCD is delivering the agreed upon amounts of water from the “Prior and Paramount” 1928 Congressional Act, to the six pueblos in the district.
+The dam needs repairs to get it back to full capacity and these began this year.
+MRGCD also delivers the agreed upon amounts of water from the “Prior and Paramount” 1928 Congressional Act, to the six pueblos in the district.